Top Ten Books for Early Spring!

 Today I’m participating in That Artsy Reader Girl‘s “Top Ten Tuesday,” a series of posts prompting book bloggers to reflect on their favorite reads.
 This week’s theme is “Top Ten Books that Should Be Adapted into Netflix Shows or Movies!”

-As someone with very strong opinions about television (for example: The Great British Bake-Off is the best program to ever grace our screens), I am super excited about this prompt.
+As someone with very strong opinions about television, I am super excited about this prompt.
 Let’s get to it!

-Dread Nation has the makings of a stellar show: zombies! history! cool Black girl protagonists!
+Dread Nation has the makings of a stellar show: the undead! history! cool Black girl protagonists!
 Plus, the costumes would be *amazing* (albeit a bit bloody, by the end credits.)

 Marissa Meyer writes some of the best sci-fi soap operas in the YA business, and I would love to see how The Lunar Chronicles novels – and their futuristic fairytale aesthetics – translate to screen.
 (And YA thrives on presenting werewolves as serious romantic leads!
 It’s perfect!)